tanveertshaikh/cloudsim-scalable-simulations/README.md

-# Homework 1 - CloudSim (Cloud Simulation) Toolkit for Modeling and Simulation of Clouds
+# CloudSim (Cloud Simulation) Toolkit for Modeling and Simulation of Clouds
 ## Description: Create cloud simulators for evaluating executions of applications in cloud datacenters with different characteristics and deployment models.
 ### Name: Tanveer Shaikh